Posts in Community

 wildrose apartments in the methow valley

-G R O U N D B R E A K I N G at Wildrose Apartments in the Methow Valley.
+We celebrated the ground breaking for the Wildrose Apartments in the Methow Valley on October 23rd, 2025.
 CAST is working with the Housing Authority of Okanogan County on the much-needed Wildrose Apartments in Winthrop, Washington.
 This complex will provide 22 new affordable housing units.
 Homes will be a mix of one-, two-, and three-bedroom apartments, accommodating families, seniors, and young adults.

 The apartments are distributed into three 2-story structures surrounding two sides of a large commons that serves both communities.
 Both upper and lower units provide outdoor space facing the park, energizing the open space with many sources of activity around its perimeter.
 The footprint and envelope of each building is kept simple to reduce cost; secondary porches and balconies add visual interest while providing solar shading and weather protection.